-India navy says responding to Liberian-flagged vessel hijack in Arabian Sea
+Indian navy intercepts ship, rescues crew after Arabian Sea hijack attempt

-Navy says it has sent a warship to render assistance after the vessel issues a hijacking distress call.
+The navy says its commandos boarded the warship to render assistance after the vessel issued a hijacking distress call.

-India’s navy says its warship is moving towards a hijacked Liberian-flagged vessel in the Arabian Sea, and aircraft are closely monitoring the situation.
+India’s navy said its commandos have rescued all crew members from a Liberian-flagged merchant vessel after its attempted hijack in the Arabian Sea, and that it had not found any pirates on board.

-A statement by the navy on Friday said it “responded swiftly to a maritime incident in Arabian Sea involving a hijacking attempt” of a bulk carrier ship.
+The subcontinent’s navy said on Friday that 21 crew members, including 15 Indians, were rescued from the MV Lila Norfolk after they intercepted the vessel.

 Keep readinglist of 3 items